 What's the discount for floor models?
 What's the discount on accessories if I buy a bike?
 On 2 bikes?

 There isn't one.
 We are not a discounter.
 Our prices are pre-haggled as marked, without exception.
 We do offer haggling as a service at just $60/hr, but only on Wednesdays by appointment with our bookkeeper.
 Profit margins and typical pay in bicycle retail are much lower than in most other enterprises.
 We want you to get a bike you love.
 We want to pay our awesome staff.
 We want to be around for many years to support your purchase.
 Thus, our prices are calculated precisely to keep all parties happy.
-If you still want to haggle, appointments are available.

 We observe no distinction between floor models and new stock, with very few exceptions.
 The bike you test ride might be the one you ride home.
 Everybody is encouraged to touch and test everything, gently.
 Only if an item is plainly shop-worn might we clear it, in which case the marked price will be lower.